 There are usually two or three classes to choose from when booking your ticket, but this may vary from train to train, season and demand.
-The berths (rooms) doesn’t vary that much.
+The berths (rooms) don’t vary that much.
 It is more about the space, and how many you will share the berth with.

 Which class you should choose depends on your wishes and your budget.
-If you value privacy, choose first class.
-If you travel on a budget, choose third class.
+If you value privacy, choose the first class.
+If you travel on a budget, choose the third class.
 On the other hand, if you want to meet the locals as they travel, choose this class as well.
-Choose second class for anything in between.
+Choose the second class for anything in between.

 To get the best experience of a Trans-Siberian railway trip, we would recommend a mix of the classes (if you have stops along the route).
 It will give you unforgettable memories with locals, and ensure some privacy and calmness on the trip.

-1st class berths, known as Spainy Vagon or SV, on Russian trains is usually the same as 2nd class, but only the lower beds as used, meaning you only share the berth with one other person.
+1st class berths, known as Spainy Vagon or SV, on Russian trains are usually the same as 2nd class, but only the lower beds as used, meaning you only share the berth with one other person.
 On Chinese trains, known as deluxe sleeper, you normally sleep in the upper bed and can relax on a sofa during the day.

 On trains without first-class, it is possible to buy out the whole berth for single-use or to buy out the left-over beds in your berth if you are more people travelling.

-The luggage is stored under the lower beds, and the berth is equipped with reading light and electric socket.
+The luggage is stored under the lower beds, and the berth is equipped with a reading light and electric socket.
 There are toilets and washrooms at each end of the wagon.
 Some few trains have a shower available.
 Ask your train host if your train has showers for rent.

-The luggage is stored under the lower beds, and the compartment is equipped with reading light and electric socket.
+The luggage is stored under the lower beds, and the compartment is equipped with a reading light and electric socket.
 There are toilets and washrooms at each end of the wagon.

-Third class, known as platskartny, has an open plan with 54 bunks per wagon, arranged in groups of 4 or 2.
+The third class, known as platskartny, has an open plan with 54 bunks per wagon, arranged in groups of 4 or 2.
 Here you will have a lack of privacy, but on the other hand, you are guaranteed nice encounters with your fellow passengers.

 If you are travelling on a tight budget, the third class will be the best option.
 It is significantly cheaper than the higher classes.